Best AI Financial Advisor Chatbots for Wealth Management in 2026

 • The catch: The conversational layer is thinner than a purpose-built chatbot, and the deeper advice comes from the paid managed service with its own account minimums, not from an AI you simply chat with.

 Reach for Empower when you want a broad, free view of every account plus the option of a human adviser for managed wealth.
-It is the wrong fit if you specifically want a conversational AI to talk through questions with, since its strength is the dashboard and the people behind it rather than a chat interface.
+It is the wrong fit if you specifically want a conversational AI to talk through questions with: for that, an investing-focused chat like Walnut, which grounds the conversation in your connected holdings and frames each against the S&P 500, or a planning-depth chatbot like Origin or PortfolioPilot reads your situation through dialogue, where Empower’s strength is the dashboard and the people behind it rather than a chat interface.
+The reverse caveat holds too: Empower and those planners cover far more of your balance sheet than Walnut, which sees only the one broker you connect, so the right pick still turns on how broad a picture you want.

 Investing-focused chatbots: Magnifi and Walnut